BasedHardware/omi/Friend/firmware/firmware_v1.0/README.rst

    - Select your project configuration.
    - Click on "Build" in the extension's toolbar.

+### Building with MCUboot Support

+To build the firmware with MCUboot support, follow these steps:

+1. Open the project in Visual Studio Code.
+2. Install the recommended VS Code extensions when prompted.
+3. Use the nRF Connect extension to build the firmware:
+   - Open the nRF Connect extension sidebar.
+   - Select the `build_xiao_ble_sense_devkitv2-mcuboot` configuration.
+   - Click on "Build" in the extension's toolbar.

 ## Flashing the Firmware

+1. Double-tap the reset button on your device to enter bootloader mode.
+This will open a USB drive on your computer which is used for flashing.
+2. Locate the `zephyr.uf2` file in your build output directory.
+3. Copy the `zephyr.uf2` file to the USB drive that appeared when you put the device in bootloader mode.
+4. The device will automatically flash and restart with the new firmware.

+### Flashing with MCUboot Support

+To flash the firmware with MCUboot support, follow these steps:

 1. Double-tap the reset button on your device to enter bootloader mode.
 This will open a USB drive on your computer which is used for flashing.
 2. Locate the `zephyr.uf2` file in your build output directory.